thirumurthis/Learnings/argocd/Manage_multi_env_with_argocd_apps_in_any_namespace.md

 ```

 **Info:**
- - If using a laptop behind the proxy, the argocd.demo.local might throw `DNS resolution error`.
-That is the reason we include argocd.localhost. in the hosts file also add `127.0.0.1 argocd.localhost`
+ - Accessing the local argocd behind the proxy with the `argocd.demo.local` might throw `DNS resolution error`.
+In this case add `argocd.localhost` in the hosts file like  `127.0.0.1 argocd.localhost` and access `http://argocd.localhost` to access the app.

 From browser use the URL `http://argocd.demo.com` which will redirect to `https` and allow unverified access since self signed certificate.